Deso-PK/make-trust-irrelevant/README.md

 * mismatched system state;
 * reused authority outside its valid context.

-Revocation is treated as part of the authority lifecycle rather than as cleanup after the fact.
+Revocation is part of the authority lifecycle rather than cleanup after the fact.

-A revoked authority is supposed to stop authorizing future governed effects.
+A revoked authority is no longer supposed to authorize future governed effects.

-The current proof lineage separately measures hot-path allow/deny enforcement and revocation application; these are not the same performance path and should not be conflated.
+The current proof lineage separately measures hot-path allow/deny enforcement and revocation application.

+Those are different paths and should not be conflated.

 ---

 # Cryptographic Authority

-KERNHELM does not intend authority to be a mutable boolean stored in an application configuration file.
+KERNHELM does not intend authority to be a mutable boolean stored in an application's configuration file.

-Authority objects are cryptographically bound artifacts.
+Authority is represented through cryptographically bound artifacts.

-The current v1 proof and contract lineage uses deterministic SigilMesh authority objects with:
+The current proof and contract lineage includes authority objects carrying properties such as:

 * canonical encoding;
 * explicit issuer identity;